Explaining kilowatt hours.

 Smart meters can do the maths for you.

-It can get complex trying to work out the usage and cost of all the gadgets around your home, which is why many people choose to get a smart meter.
-It’s a great way to keep track of all your energy usage and calculate the costs in one place.
+It can get complex trying to work out the energy use and cost of all the gadgets around your home, which is why many people choose to get a smart meter.
+It’s a great way to keep track of all your energy use and calculate the costs in one place.
 You’ll see how much you are using and how much it is costing you in real time.

 Smart meter customers have their say.